 Welcome to my webpage.
 Below you will find information about my teaching, research, publications, and presentations.
 Some useful research resources, code, and problem instances can also be found by following the links below.
 If you would like to contact me on any of my research, please do so at the above email address.

-I am a lecturer at Cardiff School of Mathematics and member of the department's Operational Research Group.
-I am also a member of the Centre for Transport Network Optimisation (ctno.org).
-I am the directior of two MSc programs in the School of Mathematics: the MSc in Operational Research and Applied Statistics, and the MSc in Operational Research, Applied Statistics and Financial Risk.
+I am a senior lecturer at Cardiff School of Mathematics and a member of the department's Operational Research Group.
+I am the director of two MSc programs in the School of Mathematics: the MSc in Operational Research and Applied Statistics, and the MSc in Operational Research, Applied Statistics and Financial Risk.
 More information can be found here.
 In addition, here is a nice short video highlighting some of the activities carried by the School.

 I am currently leading a two-year £250k Health and Care Research Wales-funded project entitled "Prudent Elective Surgery Scheduling: A Whole Systems Approach".
 I am also an associate editor for the International Journal of Metaheuristics, having co-founded the journal in 2007.
-I am also a member of the program committees for Evolutionary Computation in Combinatorial Optimisation, the Practice and Theory of Automated Timetabling, and the International Metaheuristics Conference series.
+I am a member of the program committees for Evolutionary Computation in Combinatorial Optimisation, the Practice and Theory of Automated Timetabling, and the International Metaheuristics Conference series.

 I am currently teaching the following modules in the School of Mathematics: MAT002: Statistical Methods, MA0276: Visual Basic for Operational Research, and MA3602: Algorithms and Heuristics.
 Previous modules include MAT004: Computational Methods, and MA0105: Foundations of Probability (at the School of Mathematics), and BSP658 Business Statistics, BS0511 Quantitative Methods for Business, and BS1501 Applied Statistics and Mathematics for Economics and Business (at Cardiff Business School).
 I am a fellow of the Higher Education Academy.